www.tagalongalpacas.com

 The best foods for alpacas are healthy green grass (preferably orchard grass and endophyte free soft grasses) and orchard grass hay.
 Good pastures are essential.

-Blue Seal alpaca feed made by Dr. Evans is preferred.
-Typically an alpaca will need approximately 9 ounces of feed twice a day.
+There are several alpaca supplements available with Mazuri and Blue Seal being very accessible brands.
+Typically an alpaca will need approximately 8 ounces of supplement twice a day.
 Some thin alpacas may need more than this, and overweight alpacas may need less.
 You may need to increase feed during the winter months.
 Pregnant females who are nursing will also need more supplementation.
 You need to determine the amount of supplementation based on the needs of each individual alpaca at different times of the year.

 Poop Removal: